sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupenablenetwork.md

 # EnableNetwork

 `EnableNetwork` specifies whether network connection is enabled.
-This setting applies only to Windows® Preinstallation Environment (Windows PE).
+This setting applies only to Windows Preinstallation Environment (Windows PE).

 If you set `EnableNetwork` to **false**, network initialization is skipped, and any network settings are ignored.